opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 There are two processors for the Trace analytics feature:

-* *otel_trace_raw* -  This processor receives collection of [Span](https://github.com/opensearch-project/data-prepper/blob/fa65e9efb3f8d6a404a1ab1875f21ce85e5c5a6d/data-prepper-api/src/main/java/org/opensearch/dataprepper/model/trace/Span.java) records sent from [otel-trace-source]({{site.url}}{{site.baseurl}}/data-prepper/configuration/sources/otel-trace/), and performs stateful processing when extracting and filling-in trace group related fields.
+* *otel_trace_raw* -  The *otel_trace_raw* processor receives collection of [Span](https://github.com/opensearch-project/data-prepper/blob/fa65e9efb3f8d6a404a1ab1875f21ce85e5c5a6d/data-prepper-api/src/main/java/org/opensearch/dataprepper/model/trace/Span.java) records sent from [otel-trace-source]({{site.url}}{{site.baseurl}}/data-prepper/configuration/sources/otel-trace/), and performs stateful processing when extracting and filling-in trace group related fields.
-* *otel_trace_group* -  This processor fills in the missing trace group related fields in the collection of [Span](https://github.com/opensearch-project/data-prepper/blob/fa65e9efb3f8d6a404a1ab1875f21ce85e5c5a6d/data-prepper-api/src/main/java/com/amazon/dataprepper/model/trace/Span.java) records by looking up the OpenSearch backend.
+* *otel_trace_group* -  The *otel_trace_group* processor fills in the missing trace group related fields in the collection of [Span](https://github.com/opensearch-project/data-prepper/blob/fa65e9efb3f8d6a404a1ab1875f21ce85e5c5a6d/data-prepper-api/src/main/java/com/amazon/dataprepper/model/trace/Span.java) records by looking up the OpenSearch backend.
-* *service_map_stateful* -  This processor performs the required pre-processing for trace data and builds metadata to display the `service-map` OpenSearch Dashboards dashboards.
+* *service_map_stateful* -  The *service_map_stateful* processor performs the required pre-processing for trace data and builds metadata to display the `service-map` OpenSearch Dashboards dashboards.

 <!--- Editorial: "to display the `service-map` OpenSearch Dashboards dashboards" sounds like it could be improved, but not sure if removing the second "dashboards" would help, or where to move it. --->